PolarAxes Properties

 Call the

-function to change the color order for all the axes in a figure.
-The colors of existing plots in the figure update immediately.
+colororderfunction to change the color order for all the axes in a figure.
+This function provides several predefined color palettes to choose from.
+When you call this function, the colors of existing plots in the figure update immediately.
 If you place additional axes into the figure, those axes also use the new color order.
 If you continue to call plotting commands, those commands also use the new colors.Set the

 Color order index, specified as a positive integer.
 This property specifies the next